ONSdigital/dis-routing-performance-test/README.md

 ```

 To check that the Frontend Router is running just try any of the paths listed at the top of this readme e.g. http://localhost:20000/beans
+If all is well then you should receive the same message coming back from the 'Handle Anything' Server.

 Next, to run the jmeter tests, see [Running JMeter Tests](#running-jmeter-tests)

 ### Testing with the Vanilla NginX Server and Echo Server